scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Trust Reset {#trust-reset-description}

-A trust reset is a special procedure that results in the creation of a new base TRC.
+A trust reset is a process that results in the creation of a new base TRC.
 It is only permitted if the `noTrustReset` field of the active TRC is set to FALSE (see [](#notrustreset)).

 It differs fundamentally from a TRC update (whether regular or sensitive) because the signatures on the new base TRC cannot be verified using the certificates contained in the predecessor TRC.
 Instead, a trust reset base TRC must be axiomatically trusted, similar to how the initial TRC is trusted.

 This procedure serves as a remediation mechanism when an ISD must re-establish its root of trust following a severe compromise.
 A TRC is considered compromised if its associated root or voting keys have been exposed.
-If the number of compromised keys is lower than the voting quorum, a TRC update is sufficient to replace the affected keys (see [](#update)).
+If the number of compromised voting keys is lower than the voting quorum, a TRC update is sufficient to replace the affected keys (see [](#update)).

-A trust reset is only required when the number of simultaneously compromised keys meets or exceeds the TRC's voting quorum (see [](#quorum)), and an invalid or malicious TRC update has subsequently been produced and distributed across the network.
+A trust reset is only required when the number of simultaneously compromised voting keys meets or exceeds the TRC's voting quorum (see [](#quorum)), and an invalid or malicious TRC update has subsequently been produced and distributed across the network.
+The new TRC must be axiomatically trusted and distributed via out-of-band communication channels.

 ## Initial TRC Signing Ceremony {#trc-ceremony}